Neamar/cryptocrypt.online/README.md

 ### Adding cron (scheduled tasks)

-Dokku already includes a cron system, and you won't need to do anything.

-For Heroku, you need to add the "Heroku Scheduler" add-on, and configure it to run:
+For Heroku, configure the Heroku Scheduler add-on to:

 - Run `crypt-healthcheck` _at 00:00 on day-of-month 1, 15, 22, 25, and 28_
 - Run `crypt-release` _at 00:00 on day-of-month 5._

+Dokku already includes a cron system, and you won't need to do anything as it will be parsed from app.json.

 For manual deployments, set up two cron task: